katarighe/react-todo-app/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Math Magicians Project <a name="about-project"></a>
+# 📖 To Do Application <a name="about-project"></a>

-The **Maths Magicians React Project** is a beginner-level project on Microverse that teaches you how to build a React app.
-The project is about a simple calculator that can be used to perform basic mathematical operations.

-The project is built with React, JSX, CSS, and JavaScript.
-It is also deployed on Heroku, so you can try it out by visiting the live demo.
+This is a **simple To Do app** built with React and Vite.
+It allows users to add, remove, and mark as completed To Do items.
+The app is fully functional and can be used to manage your daily tasks.

+The app is built using React components, which makes it easy to maintain and extend.
+The code is well-organized and commented, making it easy to understand.
+The app is also responsive and works well on all screen sizes.

+To use the app, simply add a new To Do item by entering the text in the input box and clicking the "Add Todo" button.
+To remove a To Do item, click the "Remove" button next to the item.
+To mark a To Do item as completed, click the checkbox next to the item.

+The app is open source and available on GitHub.
+Feel free to fork the project and make your own changes.

 ## 🛠 Built With <a name="built-with"></a>
 * React
+* Vite
 * JSX
 * CSS
 * Javascript ES6
 * Visual Studio Code
 * ESLint
-* Stylelint

 <!-- Features -->